shuggiefisher/brain4k/README.md

 1. GitBrains live in version control, and so can be forked, reverted and managed like other code.
 2. Each stage in the pipeline is deterministic and reproducible for a given commit
 3. GitBrains is framework and language agnostic - pipe from one language to another if your execution environment supports it
-4. Every pipeline publishes performance metrics to encourage quality to rise to the top
+4. Every pipeline publishes performance metrics to encourage quality models to rise to the top
 5. Contribute plugins for your preferred ML framework back to the community